David Farrar (blogger): Young Nationals

 Farrar was previously national secretary of the youth wing of the New Zealand National Party, the Young Nationals.
 During his tenure as national secretary, he survived some media calls for his resignation when he was arrested for his part in a joke press release, along with fellow Young National Michael P Moore, announcing that maverick National MP Michael Laws had been assassinated and that the Prime Minister was one of over 10,000 suspects.
 The joke press-release was made with the New Zealand Police logo.
 Farrar and Moore were subsequently arrested, but not convicted of any crime as they chose to participate in a diversion scheme for first time offenders of minor crime.
-The infamous fax and related media items are now displayed at the Backbencher Bar on Molesworth Street in Wellington, across the road from Parliament.
+The fax and related media items are now displayed at the Backbencher Bar on Molesworth Street in Wellington, across the road from Parliament.

 Farrar is an honorary life member of the Young Nationals, due to his many years of service to the organisation.

 Campaign manager

 At the 2005 general election Farrar was the volunteer campaign manager for National's candidate Mark Blumsky.
-Blumsky was defeated in his attempt to become an electorate MP, but succeeded in entering parliament via the party list.
+Blumsky failed to win the electorate, but entered parliament via the party list.